awsdocs/amazon-msk-developer-guide/doc_source/mkc-tutorial-setup.md

 1. Choose **Create bucket**\.

-1. Enter `mkc-tutorial-destination-bucket` for the name of the bucket\.
+1. For the name of the bucket, enter a descriptive name such as `mkc-tutorial-destination-bucket`\.

 1. Scroll down and choose **Create bucket**\.

-1. In the list of bucket, choose the newly created `mkc-tutorial-destination-bucket`\.
+1. In the list of buckets, choose the newly created bucket\.

 1. Choose **Create folder**\.